 The Labour Party has shown consistent commitment towards tackling climate change at home and abroad, by setting bold targets and pursuing ambitious policies, and working to secure long-term international agreement on reducing greenhouse gas emissions.

 Participants at our Annual Conferences pay a small fee to compensate for the carbon emissions associated with their attendance.
 Labour recognises that tackling the threat of climate change is one of the greatest challenges facing the world today.

-To find out more about Natural Capital Partners and UK forest creation, please visit their website.
+To find out more about Natural Capital Partners and UK forest creation, please click the button below.